-So it doesn’t just give you some tips and information the what and how to part of the diet, but it also has a clear week by week diet plan for the 21 day reset diet.
-It talks about the things you can expect and the issues you might face when going into Ketosis such as Keto flu symptoms.
-The high-quality photos of each recipe is another big plus point of this Keto book.
+So it doesn’t just give you some tips and information regarding the what and how to part of the diet, but it also has a clear week-by-week diet plan for the 21 day reset diet.
+It talks about the things you can expect and the issues you might face when going into ketosis, such as keto flu symptoms.
+The high-quality photos of each recipe is another big plus point of this keto book.

 All the recipes have been divided into easy to navigate categories such as Veggies & Sides and Fish & Poultry.
 There’s even advice on what to/what not to eat when you’re going out to eat.

-Vanessa Spina, the author of this book is the founder of the popular Ketogenic Girl blog, an International speaker, and she has also coached over 3,000+ people via her 28-day Ketogenic girl challenge program.
+Vanessa Spina, the author of this book, is the founder of the popular Ketogenic Girl blog.
+She’s also an international speaker, and she has also coached over 3,000+ people via her 28-day Ketogenic Girl challenge program.

-The second half covers all the delicious Keto recipes and meal plans.
+The second half covers delicious keto recipes and meal plans.
 You’ll also love the colorful pictures and graphics with easy to digest information in this book.

 Each recipe on this book also has additional labels such as “Dairy-free” and “Egg-free” for those who might find it helpful to know at a glance.